Different Types of Forests in India

 Centre for Policy Research (CPR)

-The Centre for Policy Research or CPR is a public organisation dedicated to research established in 1973.
+The Centre for Policy Research, or CPR, is a public organisation dedicated to research established in 1973.
 It’s a non-profit organisation conducting detailed research independently about the public interest.

 India State of Forest Report (ISFR)

 India State of Forest Report is a report on Indian forests released by the Forest Survey of India.
 It’s a biennial report that comes out once every two years.
-The report describes India’s total forest cover, estimation of trees, types of forests etc. The last ISFR came out in 2019, according to which India’s entire forest cover is 21.67%.
+The report describes India’s total forest cover, estimation of trees, types of forests, etc. The last ISFR came out in 2019, according to which India’s forest cover is 21.67%.

 United Nations Framework Convention on Climate Change (UNFCCC)